wks/homepage-source/blog/_posts/2022-05-16-fifteen-years-transitiveclosure.md

 and implementation.

-[Back in 2003][jikesrvm-68e3-tree], MMTk (was JMTk back then) and JikesRVM were more tightly coupled.
+[Back in 2003][jikesrvm-68e3-tree], MMTk (was JMTk back then) and JikesRVM were more tightly coupled than they are today.
 Unlike the modern `Scanning` interface, the `ScanObject` class back then contained concrete implementations directly.
-The [`ScanObject.scan`][jikesrvm-68e3-scan] method enumerates reference field, and called directly to the `Plan.traceObjectLocation` static method, which does the load/traceObject/store sequence like our modern `ProcessEdgesWork::process_edge` method.
+The [`ScanObject.scan`][jikesrvm-68e3-scan] method enumerates reference fields, and directly calls the `Plan.traceObjectLocation` static method, which does the load/traceObject/store sequence like our modern `ProcessEdgesWork::process_edge` method.
 Everything was hard-wired.
 The operation for visiting field was fixed.

 [A commit in 2003][jikesrvm-e7bc-commit] introduced the [`ScanObject.enumeratePointers`][jikesrvm-e7bc-enum] method which calls back to